If you're a high-achieving student wanting to excel in a diverse, interdisciplinary learning environment, then the AACC Honors program may be for you!

 - Have earned a high school GPA of 3.4 or completed 12 college credits with a GPA of 3.4.

-- Be eligible for ENG 121 by either completing English 111 or ENG 115, or by scoring an appropriate level on the English Placement Test.
+- Be eligible for ENG 121 by either completing English 111 or ENG 115 with a B or better, or by scoring an appropriate level on the English Placement Test.

-- Be eligibile for Math 012 by scoring an appropriate level on the Mathematics Placement Test.
+- Be eligibile for a credit, non-developmental math course by scoring an appropriate level on the Mathematics Placement Test.